hitobito/development/README.md

 ### Updating Images

-if you have installed a previous development setup before 03.2021, please run the following command inside one project:
+:calendar: If you have installed a previous development setup before 03.2021, please run the following command inside one project, and then update your images:
 ```bash
 docker volume rm hitobito_bundle && docker docker volume create hitobito_bundle
 ```